rossbrancati/IMU_gait_speed_classification/README.md

 ### Instructions for pre-processing the data
 * The following steps will walk through taking the data from the repository and getting it into a format that is usable for training models
-1) Download the "data" folder (contains a folder for each subject with individual trials as files)
+1) Download all data from the open source repository (https://doi.org/10.6084/m9.figshare.7778255.v3).
+Save it in a folder titled "data"
 2) Use the pre_processing.ipynb notebook to restructure and standardize the data.
 You may need to change file paths depending on where you store the data and notebook files.
+You will also need to create empty folders to store the data.
 3) The end result of using pre_processing.ipynb will be the following files:
 * "RS_ML_matrix.csv" and "LS_ML_matrix.csv" - restructured data (not standardized) where each row is a stride (12102 total strides) and each column is a timepoint of the gait cycle for a signal (6 signals * 101 timepoints per signal = 606 total features).
 Subject ID, trial number, and speed are also in these files.
 * "RS_ML_matrix_std.csv" and "LS_ML_matrix_std.csv" - the same files, but standardized using a z-transformation (eventually used for the training deep learning model)